openzipkin/brave/flume-zipkin-metrics-sink/README.md

 ### Make flume-zipkin-metrics-sink available on flume classpath ###

-The flume-zipkin-metrics-sink project has an assembly descriptor which builds a flume distribution jar which contains the required dependencies and which should be put on the flume class path.
-You can create the distibution by executing: the jar file by executing
+The flume-zipkin-metrics-sink project has an assembly descriptor configured in its pom.xml which builds a flume distribution jar which contains the required dependencies and which should be put on the flume class path.
+You can create the distribution by executing:

     mvn clean package